 Things to do in Sao Paulo

-However, once you get here, you’ll find so many things to do in Sao Paulo that you might just want to stay for weeks!
-To help you narrow down your options we put together our favorite list of things to do in Sao Paulo.
+However, once you get here, you’ll find so many things to do in the city that you might just want to stay for weeks!
+To help you narrow down your options we put together our favorite list of things to do in the city.
 Incidentally, most of these things can be done free of cost, if you plan well.

 1. Discover Priceless Works of Art at MASP – Museum of Art of Sao Paulo

-The entire city of Sao Paulo is a great place for the art lover to explore, but it’s crowning jewel is no doubt the MASP art museum, situated in the center of downtown.
+The entire city is a great place for the art lover to explore, but its crowning jewel is no doubt the MASP art museum, situated in the center of downtown.

 On the first floor of MASP, you will find several rotating collections.
 The temporary exhibits here tend to focus on Brazilian art and artists, especially modern art.
 After you visit the first floor, work your way up to the second.